HSBC Trinkaus

-HSBC Trinkaus & Burkhardt AG, operating as HSBC Deutschland, is a German financial services company.
-It traces its history back to 1785 and is one of the longest-established members of the HSBC Group.
-HSBC in Germany has operations in private, commercial and investment banking and asset management.
-The German entity reports to HSBC Bank plc.
+HSBC Trinkaus & Burkhardt AG, operating as HSBC Deutschland, was a German financial services company.
+It traced its history back to 1785 and was one of the longest-established members of the HSBC Group.
+In 2023, the company was merged with HSBC's French subsidiary, HSBC Continental Europe and now exits as HSBC Continental Europe, Dusseldorf Branch.
+HSBC in Germany has operations in commercial and investment banking.